- Protective Order Hearings

 Contact an experienced attorney in Tampa that handles injunction of protection against domestic violence or repeat violence.
 We also represent clients charged with domestic violence / battery.

 We represent clients in Tampa and Plant City in Hillsborough County, Clearwater and St. Petersburg in Pinellas County, New Port Richey and Dade City in Pasco County, and Brooksville in Hernando County, Florida.
+This article was last updated by Jason D. Sammis on Monday, May 19, 2014.

 The Allegation of Violence in a Petitioner for Protective Order